shantisetiani/social-media/README.md

 4. <b>Login</b><br />
    User will be logined as a Super Admin.
 Then some privileges such as add, edit, delete all of the posts and comments will be unlocked.
 User can also see his/her own profile (dummy) on "My profile" menu; and of course can logout.<br />

+   Notes:<br />

+   - I'm using context for login information and save isLogin state on redux
+   - Since the API for add, edit, and delete not actually modify the data, so the data may not changed
+   - And so I saved some new added datas on redux, but only the posts for Super Admin, which is the user I created myself

 ## Available Scripts

 To install and run the project in your local computer, you need to do:<br />